petervflocke/newtab/README.md

 All icons are stored in the ./img folder.
 Google shortcats are "hardcoded"

+###Install
-To Install get all files to your local hard drive and create a new tab or home page link.
+Clone / get all files to your local hard drive and create a new tab or home page link.

 This can be also installed on Internet if you have own place to host it.